awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

       Amazon S3 server\-side encryption uses 256\-bit Advanced Encryption Standard \(AES\-256\)\.
 For more information, see [Protecting data using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.
 For more information about SSE\-KMS, see [Protecting data using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.

    1. To use an AWS KMS key, choose one of the following:
-      + **AWS managed key \(aws/s3\)**
       + **Choose from your AWS KMS keys**, and choose your **KMS key**\.
       + **Enter AWS KMS key ARN**, and enter your AWS KMS key ARN\.
 **Note**
 To encrypt the inventory list file with SSE\-KMS, you must grant Amazon S3 permission to use the AWS KMS key\.
-For instructions, see [Grant Amazon S3 Permission to Encrypt Using Your KMS Keys](#configure-inventory-kms-key-policy)\.
+Therefore, you can only use a [customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) and not the [AWS managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) \(aws/s3\)\.
+For instructions, see [Granting Amazon S3 permission to use your AWS KMS key for encryption](#configure-inventory-kms-key-policy)\.
-**Note**
-If you use encryption for cross\-account operations of Amazon S3 inventory configuration in the destination bucket, you should use fully qualified KMS key ARN\.
-For more information, see [Using encryption for cross\-account operations](bucket-encryption.md#bucket-encryption-update-bucket-policy)\.

 1. For **Additional fields**, select one or more of the following to add to the inventory report:
    + **Size** – The object size in bytes\.